chanced/navajo/README.md

 ## Credit

-navajo is inspired by and modeled after the amazing work of Google's [tink project](https://github.com/google/tink).
+navajo is inspired by and modeled after Google's [tink project](https://github.com/google/tink).
 The two projects are not wire compatible.